SECURITY UNIONS DOJ Investigating SPFPA Local - at Disney Land - in Theft of $160K

 In the meeting, David Hickey, SPFPA President, and Patrick Lemos, Acting Local President, talked about two troubling issues.

-The first was that Roger Bediamol was suspended as the Local 1955 President pending a hearing at the International Union SPFPA headquarters.
+The first was the suspension of Roger Bediamol as the Local 1955 President pending a hearing at the International Union SPFPA headquarters.

 The Local Union Executive Board called for his resignation, and he refused, which prompted the vote to suspend him.